MY TURN IN ISRAEL

-Insure your investment and plan ahead for the unexpected with our group-discounted rates through Travel Insured International.
+Insure your investment and plan ahead for the unexpected with travel insurance from our partner, Travel Insured International.
 The policy is available to USA residents and includes coverage for medical-related cancellations, travel delays and luggage loss, trip interruption, and medical care.
-Our group policy is not age-rated, which means the costs are fixed regardless of your age.

 Make the most of your time in Israel by adding a program extension.
 Our 10-day itinerary can be extended by 2 days/2 nights in Eilat with an optional day tour to Petra.
 An optional day tour to Rosh Hanikrah is available on the final Saturday in Tel Aviv (Day #10) in lieu of our regular programming this day.

 Take a vacation from your vacation at the resort city of Eilat on Israel's Red Sea coast!
 The package includes your round-trip domestic flights, all airport transfers, and two nights at the Herods Palace Hotel with breakfast daily.
 In most cases, the Eilat Extension is not chaperoned.
 Should you wish to stay longer, your booking at the Herods Palace Hotel can be extended based on our group rates.

 The Eilat Extension begins with a 50-minute domestic flight from Tel Aviv on Saturday in the early evening.
 In most cases, domestic flights departing from Tel Aviv for Eilat on Saturday are scheduled to fly during Shabbat hours.
 Contact us to make alternate arrangements if applicable